Vanquis Banking Group’s focus is to deliver responsible products and services which help put our customers on a path to a better everyday life.

 Beyond Products

-At Vanquis Banking Group we understand, however, that financial inclusion goes way beyond offering our 1.7million customers accessible and affordable products.
+At Vanquis Banking Group we understand that financial inclusion goes way beyond offering our 1.69 million customers accessible and affordable products.
 We understand that it’s also about helping people to better understand numbers so that they can manage their budgets and day-to-day finances and offering the most appropriate support where people need it most.

 Improving number confidence